drogue-iot/drogue-cloud/README.md

 ## Installation

-Take a look at the file [deploy/README.md](deploy/README.adoc), it should guide you through the process.
+Take a look at the [deployment instructions](https://book.drogue.io/drogue-cloud/dev/deployment/).

 In a nutshell you need to: